Senegal Explorer Tour

 Venturing into the vast expanse of the northern savannah, we will encounter the world of nomadic herders.
 Here, we are embraced by the largest African brotherhood, dedicated to the pursuit of a serene Islam that steadfastly shuns all shades of fundamentalism and discord.

-This Senegal tour is not confined solely to history and culture, as we explore an incredible variety of natural environments such desert dunes, savannah, estuaries, forest and mangrove swamps.
-Birds will be a constant presence along the whole journey and when we visit Djoudj National Sanctuary, you will discover why it is considered by many as best bird sanctuary in the world!
+This Senegal tour is not confined solely to history and culture, as we explore an incredible variety of natural environments such as desert dunes, savannah, estuaries, forest and mangrove swamps.
+Birds will be a constant presence along the whole journey, and when we visit Djoudj National Sanctuary, you will discover why it is considered by many as the best bird sanctuary in the world!

 Day 2 - Dakar and Gorée

 The Portuguese were the first to establish a presence on Gorée in 1450, where they built a small stone chapel.
-After the decline of the slave trade from Senegal in the 1770s and 1780s, the island became an important port for the shipment of peanuts, Arabic gum, ivory, and other products of a much more legitimate trade.
-Thanks to the nice breeze and the many restaurants and shops, Gorée is today a pleasant and quite trendy location.
-In the late afternoon and evening, when the other tourists are gone, we will experience the real feeling of this special island.
+After the decline of the slave trade from Senegal in the 1770s and 1780s, the island became an important port for the shipment of peanuts, Arabic gum, ivory, and other products of legitimate trade.
+Thanks to the pleasant breeze and the numerous restaurants and shops, Gorée has become a charming and trendy destination today.
+In the late afternoon and evening, when the tourists are gone, we will experience the real feeling of this special island.

-Day 3 - Lac Rose and Fisherman Villages
+Day 3 - Lac Retba and Fisher villages

-An early morning start in Gorée before the crowd arrives is a pleasure, with time to stroll along the tiny stone-paved alleys of this historical settlement.
-We then take the ferry back to Dakar and drive to Lac Rose, a shallow saltwater lake surrounded by dunes, also known as Lac Retba.
-An exciting drive along the beach using 4x4 vehicles (depending on tides) will bring us to the largest fisherman village in Senegal.
-Here we will find more than 4500 wooden painted pirogues that come to the shore with the catch of the day.
-On the beach, the fishermen will be selling their catch to the women from the local markets.
-Later we meet the artisans carving the large pirogues, the painters decorating them with bright colours, and if we are lucky the “local saint” who gives a final blessing before sailing.
+Waking up in Gorée before the crowd arrives is a pleasure, as you stroll in the tiny stone-paved alleys of this historical settlement.
+Take the ferry to Dakar and drive to Lac Retba, a shallow saltwater lake surrounded by dunes, also known as Lac Rose.
+We will drive on the beach by 4×4 (if the tides allow) which will bring us to some of the largest fishing villages in Senegal.
+More than 4500 wooden painted pirogues come to the shore with the catch of the day and on the beach, the fishermen sell to the local market women.
+After, you will meet the artisans carving the large pirogues, the painters decorating them with bright colours.

 Day 4 - Saint Louis

-Day 5 - Djoudj National Bird Sanctuary and the Ferlo Desert
+Day 5 - Djoudj National Bird Sanctuary and Nomadic Tribes

-We have an early morning departure northward to discover the Djoudj National Bird Sanctuary (Parc National des Oiseaux du Djoudj).
-This is a natural oasis formed by hundreds of miles of partially flooded land that has been declared a UNESCO World Heritage Site.
-Located between the Sahara and Ferlo desert it is the habitat and nesting site for over a million migratory and resident birds.
-Out of more than 400 species, pelicans and flamingos are the most common, whereas aquatic warblers are a bit less conspicuous as they migrate here from Europe.
-Djoudj National Bird Sanctuary is their single most important wintering site yet discovered.
-Apart from birds, there is also a wide range of wildlife such as warthogs and crocodiles.
-We will take a motorboat excursion led by a local guide-ornithologist.
+An early morning departure northwards to discover Djoudj National Bird Sanctuary (Parc National des Oiseaux du Djoudj), a natural oasis formed by hundreds of miles of partially flooded lands that has been declared a UNESCO World Heritage Site.
+Located between the Sahara and Ferlo desert this is the habitat and nesting site for over a million migratory and resident birds.
+Out of more than 400 species, pelicans and flamingos are the most common.
+Apart from birds, there is also a diverse range of wildlife, including warthogs and crocodiles.
+We take a motorboat excursion led by a local ornithologist-guide.

-In the afternoon, we will continue to the Ferlo Desert and explore the arid region where nomadic Fulani tribes herd large herds of zebu.
-The Fulani (also called Peul) are the largest nomadic tribe roaming the West African Savannahs, living in a vast area from Senegal to Chad.
-The origins of the tribe are still shrouded in mystery.
-In the afternoon a local guide will join us for a visit to the neighbouring villages and shelters.
+In the afternoon, we continue to the Ferlo Desert to discover the arid region where the nomadic Fulani tribe herd large droves of zebu.
+The Fulani (also known as Peul) are the largest nomadic tribe roaming the West African Savannas, living in a vast area from Senegal to Chad.
+Their origins remain shrouded in mystery.
+In the afternoon, a local guide will join us for a visit to the neighbouring villages and shelters.
 When the herds come back, we might even be invited to witness the milking process.

 Day 6 - The Tuba Brotherhood

-The arrival of Western travellers is an unusual event in the sacred city of Touba.
-This Holy city is almost a state within a state.
-The founder was a Sufi named Amhadou Bàmba Mbake and the inhabitants follow the Muridi movement, which still has a great social and economic impact in Senegal.
-It will therefore be necessary to follow some simple rules.
+The arrival of a group of Western travellers is an unusual event at the sacred city of Tuba.
+Here you will discover the great sense of hospitality that characterises African fraternities.
+The inhabitants follow the Muridi movement, which continues to have a significant social and economic impact in Senegal.
+Tuba is a sacred city.
+It will therefore be necessary for you to follow some simple rules.
 Smoking, wearing provocative clothes, drinking alcohol and listening to music are not allowed during the visit.
-We will abide by these rules and we wil be very well received.
-The Muridi are proud of their city and will appreciate our interest in visiting it.
+If you abide by these rules, you will be very well received.
+The Muridi are proud of their city and will appreciate your interest in visiting it.

-The journey continues through Senegal as we transfer to Sine Saloum.
-This is a region of Senegal located north of the Gambia and south of the Petite Côte.
-It comprises an area of 24,000 square kilometres, about 12 percent of Senegal.
-The western part of the region contains the Saloum Delta and home to the Saloum Delta National Park, designated a UNESCO World Heritage Site in 2011.
-Birds are abundant in this reserve, harbouring species like the dwarf flamingo, goliath heron and dimorph egret.
-There are also some 36 mammal species, including warthogs, spotted hyenas, and red colobus monkeys.
+Transfer to Sine-Saloum.
+Sine-Saloum is a region of Senegal located north of The Gambia and south of the Petite Côte.
+It comprises an area of 24,000 square kilometres, about 12 per cent of Senegal and is home to the Saloum Delta National Park, designated a UNESCO World Heritage Site in 2011.
+Flowing very slowly, this delta allows saltwater to enter deep inland.

-Today we take a private boat excursion to explore Sine Saloum.
-We will visit the mangroves and discover many bird species in their natural habitat, as well as learning about the reforestation programs, put in place to protect this region.
+You will take a private boat excursion to visit the mangroves and discover the many bird species in their natural habitat.
+There are also reforestation programs, put in place to protect this region.

 Get in touch with Our Local Tour to book the Senegal Explorer Tour

-Price from £1850 per person, based on two people sharing
+Price from £1845 per person, based on two people sharing and a group size of six or more

 Maximum 16 people in the group